starship/starship/docs/zh-CN/config/README.md

 ## Character

-`character` 组件用于在您输入终端的文本旁显示一个字符（通常是一个箭头）。
+The `character` module shows a character (usually an arrow) beside where the text is entered in your terminal.

-这个字符可以告诉您最后一个命令是否执行成功。 It can do this in two ways:
+The character will tell you whether the last command was successful or not.
+It can do this in two ways:

 - changing color (`red`/`green`)
 - changing shape (`❯`/`✖`)